Geology

 Estimation TypeChoice: Kriging, Nearest NeighborSelects between the Nearest Neighbor and Kriging algorithms.

 Lithology MethodChoice: Block, SmoothSelects the unrefined (Block) or the refinement (Smooth) algorithm.
-The Smooth method requires lower grid resolutions to achieve great results.
+The refined algorithm has a profound effect on model creation time and memory requirements, but the Smooth method requires much lower grid resolutions to achieve great results.

-Points In ReachIntegerThe maximum number of data points within the specified reach that will be considered for parameter estimation at a model node.
+Points In ReachIntegerThe maximum number of data points (within the specified reach) that will be considered for parameter estimation at a model node.
+Not used for Nearest Neighbor interpolation or when the number of samples falls below the Use All Data threshold.

 Use All PointsBooleanCauses the module to include samples up to the All Points Limit value.
-If the number of samples exceeds the limit, the Reach and Points In Reach settings are used.
+If the number of samples exceeds the limit value, the Reach and Points In Reach settings are used.

 All Points LimitIntegerThe maximum number of points to use when interpolating.
-If there are more samples than this value, the Reach and Points In Reach settings will be used.
+If there are more samples in the file than this value, the Reach and Points In Reach settings will be used.

-Screen Refine DistanceDoubleThe distance used to discretize the lithologic intervals into points used in kriging.
+Screen Refine DistanceDoubleThe distance used to discretize lithologic intervals into points used in kriging.
+Refer to the module help for full details on indicator kriging with a .PGF or .LSDV file as input.

 Max Points Per IntervalIntegerCaps the number of points created between samples in PGF data.

-Maximum Refined PointsIntegerSets a limit on the total number of points created when refining a PGF file.
+Maximum Refined PointsIntegerSets a limit on the total number of points created when refining a .pgf file.
+If the number of points generated, plus the original number of file samples, exceeds this value, an error will be reported.

 Variogram And AnisotropyVariogramControls the variogram model and anisotropy parameters for kriging.